 1. E-commerce Packaging Basics

 First impressions are as crucial as the product itself.
 With careful research and planning, you can make your packaging similar to your merchandise for a better brand identity.
 Custom packaging can also help you build a strong brand that will wow your customers.

-To assist you choose the finest packaging materials for e-commerce for your products, we have put together a list of possibilities.
-Consider normal-sized packaging with low-cost customisations for low-volume orders.
-To make a bigger impact on customers, fully customised and printed packaging allows your brand to make a bigger impact.
+To assist you choose the finest packaging materials for the function of e-commerce for your products, we have put together a list of possibilities.
+Consider normal-sized packaging with low-cost customizations for low-volume orders.
+To make a bigger impact on customers, fully customized and printed packaging allows your brand to make a bigger impact.

 2. Budget, Determining Dimension, and Product Placement